SJTU-IPADS/wukong/README.md

 ## Feature Highlights

 * High-performance and scalable in-memory graph store
-* Fast and concurrent query processing by graph exloration
+* Fast and concurrent SPARQL query processing by graph exloration
 * Fast communication by leveraging RDMA feature of InfiniBand network
-* (coming soon) A GPU extension of query engine for heterogenous (CPU/GPU) cluster
+* A GPU extension of query engine for heterogenous (CPU/GPU) cluster
-* (coming soon) Fast and accurate SPARQL query plan optimizer
+* A type-centric SPARQL query plan optimizer

 For more details see [Wukong Project](http://ipads.se.sjtu.edu.cn/projects/wukong), including new features, roadmap, instructions, etc.